sudhanshusudshukla/graphQLFrontend/README.md

 #Lyrical demo app-GraphQL
-Starter project from a GraphQL course on
+Starter project from a GraphQL course, with mongodb .